 Before you start to take it

-Some medicines may interact with betahistine.
+Some medicines and betahistine may interfere with each other.
 These include:

-any anti-histamine medications, which are used to treat allergies and allergic reactions
+any anti-histamine medications, used to treat allergies and allergic reactions

 Other medicines not listed above may also interact with betahistine.

 How to take this medicine

 Follow all directions given to you by your doctor carefully.

 They may differ to the information contained in this leaflet.

 If you do not understand the instructions on the box, ask your doctor or pharmacist

 Your doctor will tell you how much of this medicine you should take.
 This will depend

 on your condition and whether you are taking any other medicines.